PanqiYang1/PanqiYang1.github.io/_pages/about.md

 🤝 Collaboration & Contact
 ======
 I am always open to discussions, academic collaborations, and internship opportunities with scholars and industry researchers.
-If you are interested in my research or have any questions about my work (e.g., UniHOI), please feel free to contact me!
+If you are interested in my research or have any questions about my work, please feel free to contact me!

 *   **Email:** [yangpq@stu.xjtu.edu.cn](mailto:yangpq@stu.xjtu.edu.cn)
 *   **Location:** Xi'an, China